 ANNOUNCED AS TEMPORARYNo

-On 11 June 2015, the Indonesian Minister of Finance, Bambang Brodjonegoro, announced an increase of import duties on luxury products from 7.5% to 10%.
+On 11 June 2015, the Indonesian Minister of Finance, Bambang Brodjonegoro, announced an increase of the "PPh22" income tax on imported luxury products from 7.5% to 10%.
 The hike was introduced in order to counterbalance the removal of the country's luxury sales tax for a large number of goods.